torresszy/torresszy/README.md

 - 🔭 &nbsp; I’m currently pursuing a master's degree in Computer Science at the University of Chicago

-- 🌱 &nbsp; I’m currently learning about Generative AI
+- 🌱 &nbsp; I’m currently learning about Distributed System

 - 💬 &nbsp; I’m looking for software engineering positions